Ready to learn the way of the mushroom? Here’s a How-To for growing mushrooms in buckets at your place! Plus a beginner’s guide to fungi ID.

 - FungiMap – map of fungi (Australia), articles, stories etc

 - The Mushroom Identification Group – US based

 - Milkwood: Real Skills for Down-to-Earth Living, Kirsten Bradley and Nick Ritar – Chapter 2: Mushrooms

 - All That The Rain Promises And More, David Arora – this is a great pocket guide to fungi.
 Although specific to the pacific northwest of the USA it will help you identify mushrooms wherever you are – Booktopia / Amazon

 - Mushrooms Demystified, David Arora – a companion to the above book with much more detail – Booktopia / Amazon

 - A Field Guide to the Fungi of Australia, Tony Young, Kay Smith – a great book to use in conjunction with the two guides above if you are in Australia – Booktopia / Amazon

 - Edible Mushrooms: A Forager’s Guide to the Wild Fungi of Britain and Europe, Geoff Dann – similar great book to use with the books by Arora above – Booktopia / Amazon

 Thank you to Dylan, our videographer.
 Thanks to Charlie Mgee of Formidiable Vegetable, for the music used throughout.
 Thanks to Brenna Quinlan for beautiful illustrations, diagrams and titles.
-And thanks to all the rest of our team who helped make this Permaculture Living course and all its resources possible.
+And thanks to all the rest of our team who help make our courses and all their resources possible.
 You are awesome.